 The Best 'Cheap' Google Assistant Headphones of 2019

-One day, voice assistants will be a standard headphone feature and direct-from-China sellers will bring prices down considerably.
-Until then, here are the best Google Assistant headphones available:
+One day, integrated voice assistants will be a standard headphone feature.
+Until then, the best "cheap" Google Assistant headphones are the expensive ones that go on sale.
+A price guide is below:

 Good Price: $327 | Great Deal: $300